Lovely Cat's Eye: Music video

 The music video for "Lovely♡Cat's Eye" was based loosely on the French play The Blue Bird, most notably the ending, in which the Tyltyl's bluebird escapes before being given to the sick child.

 The video opens with misono watching the news, when a wanted poster shows a reward to anyone who can find and catch the escaped bluebird. misono, who is show to be a humanized version of a feline, leaves with a birdcage in an attempt to collect the reward money.
 After failing to physically catch the bird, a handgun falls from the sky, which she uses to shoot it.
 However, this results in the bird's death.
 Distraught over accidentally killing it, the timeline rewinds, this time with misono avoiding the weapon.
 As an homage to the fairy tale Alice in Wonderland, misono eats a treat and grows exponentially.
 This also results in her failure to capture the bluebird.
 Returning to her original state, the bird flies towards her, becoming an everlasting symbol of happiness on her nose.

+Reception

+RPGFan wrote: "I have mixed feelings about “Lovely Cat’s Eye.”
+The melody is interesting in some spots, but it can get a bit too edgy for my tastes."